tkn-tub/gr-gym/README.md

 def reset()
 def get_info()
 ```
-Note, that the generic grgym interface allows to observe any variable or parameter in Gnu Radio.
+Note, that the generic **GrGym** interface allows to observe any variable or
+parameter in Gnu Radio.

-See the example scenario for rate control in IEEE 802.11p implemented in ./grgym/grgym/scenarios/ieee80211codemodscenario.py
+See the example scenario for rate control in IEEE 802.11p implemented
+in ./grgym/grgym/scenarios/ieee80211p_scenario.py

 ## Closed-loop ratecontrol for IEEE 802.11p
 We consider the problem of rate adaptation (MCS selection) in 802.11p.
-In this example the agent can observe the channel state (RSSI per OFDM subcarrier) in order to adapt the MCS/rate for the subsequent data packets.
+In this example the agent can observe the channel state (RSSI per OFDM
+subcarrier) in order to adapt the MCS/rate for the subsequent data packets.
 This problem can be solved using the Actor Critic Method:
 ```
 cd ./examples/rl-wifi-rt/agents/
 python3 agentAC.py